aroberge/ideas/docs/source/index.rst

 .. sidebar:: No FAQ

-    In the absence of real questions having been asked, the following imaginary dialogue has been written before anyone else knew about this project.
+    In the absence of real questions having yet been asked, the following imaginary dialogue has been written before anyone else knew about this project.